ibnuprtma/web-template-primevue/README.md

 ### Live Preview By SAKAI VUE Template

-Visit [Sakai Vue](https://www.primefaces.org/sakai-vue) website for a live preview.
+If you want to see the template i used, Visit [Sakai Vue](https://www.primefaces.org/sakai-vue) website for a live preview.

 ### Getting Started
 Sakai is an application template for Vue based on the [Vue CLI](https://cli.vuejs.org/) that provides out-of-the-box standard